devebot/codetags/README.md

 const codetags = require('codetags');
 ```

 We can create multiple `codetags's instance` with `newInstance` or `getInstance` methods.
-Call to both will create a codetags instance, but the `getInstance` create a new instance only if it has not existed before.
+Call to both will create a codetags instance, but the `getInstance` creates a new instance only if it has not existed before.

 ```javascript
 const codetags = require('codetags');